IvanEnriquezGrande/Qbika_arm/README.md

 # Qbika_arm
-Repository for a robotic arm
+The repository of this project is to implement a robotic arm controlled by different modules that communicate with Proto.

+## Modules
+- GUI.
+- Computer Visio.
+- Control.
+- Algorithm.

-# Team members
+## Team members
-  # Campos Barrera Erick Eduardo
+  - Campos Barrera Erick Eduardo
-  # Enriquez Grande Ivan Alejandro
+  - Enriquez Grande Ivan Alejandro
-  # Ortega Malagón Mauricio
+  - Ortega Malagón Mauricio
-  # Rios Christian
+  - Rios Christian